-With ratio, we can visualize the relative size between two or more variables or numbers, In Excel, we also have to deal with ratios a lot.
-How can we calculate the ratio between two numbers in Excel and determine the percentage after that will discuss here with adequate explanations
+With ratios, we can visualize the relative size between two or more variables or numbers, In Excel, we also have to deal with ratios a lot.
+How can we calculate the ratio between two numbers in Excel and determine the percentage after that will discuss it here with adequate explanations.

 What Is Ratio?

-Two or maybe more numbers can be compared by using a ratio to express their relative values. ratio actually achieves this by division actually. here the number which is going to be divided is called antecedent and the other one is called the consequent.
+Two or maybe more numbers can be compared by using a ratio to express their relative values.
+The ratio actually achieves this by division. here the number that is going to be divided is called the antecedent and the other one is called the consequent.

-4 Suitable Ways to Calculate Ratio Percentage in Excel
+How to Calculate Ratio Percentage in Excel: 4 Suitable Ways

 We are going to use the below dataset to demonstrate how we are going to determine the Ratio of Number 1 to Number 2 in the Ratio column and the percentage of Number 1 with respect to the Number 2 column in the Percentage column.